wcm-io-caravan/caravan-rhyme/examples/spring-hypermedia/README.md

 ## Embedded Resources

 The [EmployeeResourceImpl](src/main/java/io/wcm/caravan/rhyme/examples/spring/hypermedia/EmployeeController.java#L134) class is a good example how you can control whether a resource should be embedded.
 Simply implementing the `EmbeddedableResource` interface would embed this resource wherever it is linked.
 By overriding `#isEmbedded()` you can control when this should happen.
-In this example, it depends on which constructor you use, but you can use any logic you want to make that decision.

 In this example, the clients are giving full control over whether they want to have employee and manager resources embedded or not.
 By default, these resources are usually embedded, but clients can follow the `company:preferences` link from the entry point, and set the `useEmbeddedResources` variable to `false`.
 This will reload the entry point with all links modified so that the server will only render links to these resources.